thomas051083/psd-psw/event-details/learning-journey-faq.md

 <br>
 <li>
 	<b>When does registration open and how long is the registration period?</b><br>
-	Registration for the Learning Journeys and Learning Activities will commence over two waves.
-Registration for each Learning Journey is based on a first-come, first-served basis and will close once the Learning Journey has reached full capacity.
+	Registration for the Learning Journeys and Activities will commence over two waves.
+Registration for each Learning Journey or Activity is based on a first-come, first-served basis and will close once the Learning Journey or Activity has reached full capacity.
 	<br><br>
 	Registration for the <b><i>1st wave</i></b> of Learning Journeys and Activities will commence from <b><i>Tuesday 4 June 2019, 9:00hrs</i></b> and will close either when all the places have been filled up or one week before the session.
 	<br><br>